dbdness/twitter-analyzer/README.md

 1. You need to have Go installed on your system in order to run this program.
 It's also possible to run it on a virtual machine or a container that has Go installed.

+2. You also need to have a MongoDB instance with all the required twitter data running on your localhost, otherwise you will see no results.
+A guide to do that can also be found in the [project requirements](https://github.com/datsoftlyngby/soft2018spring-databases-teaching-material/blob/master/lecture_notes/02-Intro_to_MongoDB.ipynb).

-2. I am using [mgo](https://labix.org/mgo) as the MongoDB driver for Go.
+3. I am using [mgo](https://labix.org/mgo) as the MongoDB driver for Go.
 It's necessary to install the required dependency before you can run the program:

    ```bash
    $ go get gopkg.in/mgo.v2